paolomonella/ursus/documentation.md

 			more than one alphabetical letter: in this case 'abbr' has no 'am' child.

 2. `<am>`
-	- Its content also belongs to the GL (as it is a child of 'abbr').
-It includes the grapheme that has the function of abbreviation mark.
+	- Its content also belongs to the GL.
+It includes a grapheme with the function of abbreviation mark.
 Note that the alphabetic meaning of the abbreviation is not assigned either to the content of `<am>`, or to the other graphemes included in `<abbr>`, but to the whole content of `<abbr>`.